Our region is recovering from Helene. Please check with individual businesses before booking travel.

 Holmes Educational State Forest, NC

-Your first stop should be the Forestry Center with audio-visual exhibits about our natural forest environment.
+Your first stop should be the Forestry Center with exhibits about our natural forest environment.
 For more in-depth information, stop by the office at the entrance to the forest to talk to a ranger.

 Holmes Educational State Forest, NC